-Severance pay for the CEO and CIO may constitute up to one year's remuneration, and in the
+For the CEO and CIO, the severance pay can be up to one year's remuneration, which for the CEO can also be agreed to apply for retirement.

-CEO's case, it may also be agreed that this applies in connection with retirement.
 Notice period and any severance pay cannot exceed a maximum of 24 months' pay.